 - Incentives

-While $24,000 appears to be a sizeable investment, the government offers plenty of incentives to slash down the burden on homeowners.
+While $24,000 appears to be a sizable investment, the state offers plenty of incentives to slash down the burden on homeowners.

 Once you start accounting for all the incentives, you realize that you recover all your investment into solar merely based on the incentives alone, without even having to worry about the electricity bill savings.